Consensys/doc.tessera/docs/Concepts/Privacy-Manager/Enclave.md

 Tessera supports two [enclave types](Enclave-types.md).

-Separating enclave responsibilities from the transaction manager prevents sensitive data from leaking into areas of program memory that don't require access.
+Separating enclave responsibilities from the transaction manager prevents sensitive data from leaking into areas of the codebase that don't require access.
-This reduces the potential impact of malicious attacks.
+This reduces the exposed areas for malicious attacks.

 ## Enclave responsibilities